Timed Intercourse (IC) or Cycle Monitoring

 Eggs are collected from the ovaries then fertilised with sperm in the laboratory (‘in vitro’ is Latin for ‘in glass’).
 One or two of the resultant embryos are returned to the woman’s uterus ‘fresh’ two to three days later and the remainder, if of appropriate quality, frozen (cryo-preserved) for transfer at a later date.
 IVF was originally developed to assist couples whose fertility was impaired by fallopian tube disease.
 However, the applications have widened to include most types of infertility if simpler forms of treatment have not been successful.

 The first reported birth from this technique was in 1978.
 A pregnancy rate of 10 to 40% is expected, depending on the woman’s age and the number and quality of the embryos transferred.

-This is a technique to assist fertilisation of an egg.
+This is a fertility treatment technique to assist fertilisation of an egg.
 A single sperm is injected into each egg using a microscopic technique.
 As the fertilisation occurs outside the woman’s body it is another form of IVF.
 This technique is used when it is unlikely that sperm can penetrate the coating of the egg (the zona pellucida) on their own.
 The commonest situation is when there is a significant problem with the sperm (the absolute number or the number of sperm moving are very low, or there are large numbers of abnormally shaped sperm).

 ICSI is also used when a man has a large number of antibodies to sperm in his ejaculate (usually following vasectomy reversal or testicular surgery) or the woman has a large number in her blood, which impair the sperm’s ability to function normally.
 The other principal indication is pre implantation genetic diagnosis, when it is important that only one sperm has had access to the egg.